AJ2O/aws-whitepapers-summary/Migrations/caf.md

 - [Organizational Change Management](#organizational-change-management)

 #### Resource Management
-Addresses the organization's capability to **project personnel needs** and to **attract and hire the talent necessary to support the organization's goals**.
-Cloud adoption requires that staffing teams need to acquire new skills necessary to understand cloud technologies, and they may need to update processes for forecasting future staffing requirements.
+Addresses the organization's capability to **project personnel needs** and to **attract and hire the talent necessary to support the organization's goals.** Cloud adoption requires that staffing teams need to acquire new skills necessary to understand cloud technologies, and they may need to update processes for forecasting future staffing requirements.

 #### Incentive Management
 Addresses the organization's capability to **ensure that its workers receive competitive compensation and benefits** for the value they bring to it.
 With the shift to cloud, some IT roles move from being commoditized to being highly specialized with high market demand.